 ^/(en|sv|de|fr)/

-3. Click the filter icon on the dimension
+- Click the filter icon at the top of the dimension column.

-4. Change the match type to "matches regex"
+- Change the match type from "exactly matches" to "matches regex".

-6. Apply — the exploration updates to show only matching rows
+- The exploration updates instantly to show only rows where the dimension matches.

 Using Regex in Audience Definitions

-1. Go to Admin → Audiences → New Audience → Create a Custom Audience
+- Go to Admin → Audiences → New Audience → Create a Custom Audience.

-2. Add a condition on a dimension (e.g., Page path)
+- Add a condition on a dimension (e.g., Page path and screen class).

-3. Set the operator to "matches regex (case sensitive)"
+- Set the operator to "matches regex (case sensitive)" or the case-insensitive variant.

 Filter Accuracy Check